 A guarantee is a simple security document.
-It states the conditions under which the guarantor will be required to take over the borrower’s repayment obligations upon default.
-As a lender you want to be sure that the guarantor will be able to satisfy its obligations under the guarantee.
-As a guarantor you want to be as sure as possible that the borrower will uphold its obligations with regards to repayment.
+It states the conditions where the guarantor must take over the borrower’s repayment obligations upon default.
+As a lender, you want to be sure that the guarantor will be able to satisfy its obligations under the guarantee.
+However, as a guarantor, you will want to be as sure as possible that the borrower will uphold its obligations with regards to repayment.

 2. Specific Security Agreement